 When a child’s life is disrupted by abuse or neglect, one of the many aftershocks can be a drop in academic performance.
 Although most of the children in our group and foster homes are of average or above-average intelligence, standardized test scores place them in the bottom 20th percentile nationally.
 For this reason, we believe that education is our most powerful tool for making a long-term difference in the lives of the neglected and abused children we serve.

-In 1998, we formed an Academic Advisory Board to assess the unique academic needs of the children in our group and foster homes — and recruited accomplished educators from the local school district, the library system, local universities and private educational agencies to serve as the board’s founding members.
+In 1998, we formed an Academic Advisory Board to assess the unique academic needs of the children in our group and foster homes—and recruited accomplished educators from the local school district, the library system, local universities and private educational agencies to serve as the board’s founding members.

 A year later, we launched a multifaceted educational enrichment initiative to help these children achieve their full academic potential.
-Today, through an intensive program of reading clinics, after-school tutoring, educational partnerships, workshops in the arts and cultural expeditions, Hephzibah continues to expand their educational and cultural horizons — so that they can begin to see themselves as talented, accomplished individuals who have much to contribute to society.
+Today, through an intensive program of reading clinics, after-school tutoring, educational partnerships, workshops in the arts and cultural expeditions, Hephzibah continues to expand their educational and cultural horizons—so that they can begin to see themselves as talented, accomplished individuals who have much to contribute to society.

 A Helping Hand with Homework

-The After-School Academy pairs volunteers tutors called Homework Helpers with the children and provides a welcoming place where learning and reading are shared, encouraged and enjoyed.
+The After-School Academy pairs volunteer tutors called Homework Helpers with the children and provides a welcoming place where learning and reading are shared, encouraged and enjoyed.
 The low ratio of children to volunteers ensures that each child receives individual attention.
-This one-on-one homework support builds confidence and self-esteem, while giving the children the help and encouragement they need to succeed academically, despite the many disruptions in their lives.
+This one-on-one homework support builds confidence and self-esteem, while giving the children the help and encouragement that they need to succeed academically, despite the many disruptions in their lives.

 To help the children in our group homes by serving as a Homework Helper, please contact Volunteer Manager Hannah Weigel.